 TEST CONFIGURATION

-We have changed the test configuration a little bit in comparison to our previous Full Page Cache test.
+We slightly modified the test configuration compared to our previous Full Page Cache test.

 Software

-Varnish Cache is a web application accelerator also known as a caching HTTP reverse proxy.
-It is installed in front of any server that speaks HTTP.
+Varnish Cache is a web application accelerator, also known as a caching HTTP reverse proxy.
+It is typically installed in front of a server that communicates over HTTP.

 DAEMON_OPTS=”-a :80 -T localhost:6082 -f /etc/varnish/default.vcl -S /etc/varnish/secret -s malloc,256m -p esi_syntax=0x2 -p cli_buffer=16384″